microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 ![](../graphics/newserver.png)

-> Note: If there are other requests or checkboxes here, accept the defaults.
+> Note: If there are other checkboxes here, accept the defaults.

 Then, select **OK**.